 The psychic ability to produce words without conscious effort, as though being guided by a spirit, is practiced by many mystics and artists.
 Ease your way into automatic writing.

 Create an environment that won’t distract you and give yourself the tools to write, draw, or scribble without restraint.
 Often, focusing your eyes somewhere other than the words or your hand can generate a freer flow.

 Keep a dream journal.
 Go to sleep with the intention of dreaming and record everything you can remember.
-More advanced dreamwork is possible after you’ve developed a recording ritual and regularly remember your dreams.
+More advanced dreamwork is possible after you’ve developed a recording ritual and regularly remember your dreams, including lucid dreams.

 Signs of Third Eye Opening

 When you’ve successfully opened your third eye, you might notice an enhanced memory, a deepening and slowing of thought, and clairvoyance.